slevithan/xregexp/README.md

 XRegExp compiles to native `RegExp` objects.
 Therefore regexes built with XRegExp perform just as fast as native regular expressions.
 There is a tiny extra cost when compiling a pattern for the first time.

-## Named Capture Breaking Change in XRegExp 5
+## Named capture breaking change in XRegExp 5

 XRegExp 5 introduced a breaking change where named backreference properties now appear on the result's `groups` object (following ES2018), rather than directly on the result.
 To restore the old handling so you don't need to update old code, run the following line after importing XRegExp: